 - Immediately pour into lightly greased serving dishes and smooth evenly.

-- Allow to cool completely before cutting, then store finished product in the refrigerator if not consuming right away.
+- Allow the mixture to cool completely before cutting, then store the finished product in the refrigerator if not consuming right away.
 If you remove the cut squares and stack in another container, place a piece of wax paper in between the stacks to keep everything from sticking together.
 Important: Cut the fudge into squares before refrigerating as it will become much harder to cut afterwards!